 2. How does the Meerkat clinical trial work?

 This clinical trial is recruiting people who have been diagnosed with uveitis and have developed UME, not caused by an infection (non-infectious uveitis).
 The purpose of this clinical trial is to compare the effects, good or bad, of RO7200220 treatment against a sham treatment (when no active treatment is given).
 People with UME, who take part in this clinical trial will receive either RO7200220 by injection into the eye, or the sham treatment.
 The sham treatment procedure feels like a real injection but does not involve a needle being inserted into the eye, and nothing is injected into the eye.
 Each participant will receive clinical trial treatment in one eye (‘study eye’).
 Participants will be given RO7200220 OR sham every 4 weeks for the first 12 weeks.
 After Week 12, participants will continue to be seen by the clinical trial doctor every 4 weeks.
 No treatment will be given at Week 16.
 Clinical trial treatment (RO7200220 OR sham) will be given as needed from Week 20 to Week 48.
 Trial participants will have a final study assessment at Week 52, and then will continue their usual care with their doctor.
 Overall, participants will have about 15 clinical trial visits, for a total time in the clinical trial of about one year.
 Hospital visits will include checks to see how the participant is responding to the treatment and any side effects they may be having.
+Participants can stop trial treatment and leave the clinical trial at any time.

 3. What are the main endpoints of the Meerkat clinical trial?

-The main clinical trial result that is measured to assess if the medicine has worked is how many participants have an improvement of at least 15 letters in a vision test at 16 weeks – compared to the start of the trial.
+The main clinical trial result that is measured to assess if RO7200220 has worked is how many participants have an improvement of at least 15 letters in a vision test at 16 weeks – compared to the start of the trial.
 Other key clinical trial endpoints are evaluations of change from the start of the trial in vision and changes in the amount of retinal fluid swelling (UME).

 4. Who can take part in this clinical trial?